 If you think you would like to do a DNA test to learn about possible Jewish ancestry, I recommend that you read my post about which test is best for Jewish ancestry, since I go into more detail about the topic.

-I hope that this post helped answer some of the questions that you may have had when you heard “European Jewish” mentioned, whether related to DNA or not.
+I hope that this post helped answer some of the questions that you may have had when you first saw your Jewish Peoples of Europe ancestry on your DNA results.
 I’m sure that your questions were similar to those that I was asking, which is why I decided to write this post.

 If you have any questions, comments, or concerns, I would love to continue the discussion in the comments.